Porsche 906 – A Motorsport Icon Born from Porsche’s Racing Innovations

 The triumphs of the Porsche 906/Carrera Six extended beyond 1966, stretching into 1967 and 1968.
 Porsche driver Peter Gregg added to the legacy with wins at Bahama Speed Weeks.

-Furthermore, Chassis No. 906-120, part of a limited production run, excelled in endurance competitions.
-Initially driven by Shintaro Taki in Japan, it conquered major races, including the Suzuka Clubman round and the All-Japan race at Mt.
-Fuji.
-Despite its smaller size, the 906 faced formidable opponents like Ford.
 Taki continued the success in 1967, winning five out of eight races, including the crucial 1,000-kilometer race at Suzuka.
 Further victories in 1968 and 1969 solidified its remarkable track record.
 This particular 906 was recently sold for US$2,040,000 at Bonhams auction.
 It is unconditionally one of the most raced, and most victorious, of all remaining 906s.
 It can easily be one of the rarest cars in the world.
+Compared to the world’s priciest cars like the one-of-a-kind Bugatti La Voiture Noire that fetched nearly $19 million, or the Lamborghini Egoista shattering records at over $117 million, this nimble racer proves you don’t need nine figures to claim a spot in automotive legend.

 The 906 Carrera 6 faced racing challenges with its 15″ wheels.
 Porsche engineers adapted 13″ central nut Formula 1 wheels and special tires, giving birth to the Porsche 910.

-Porsche 906 Carrera 6 Specifications:
+Porsche 906 Carrera 6 Specifications

 SpecificationsHomologation ModelStandard Model